alex-sokolov2011/quick-repo-folder-copy/README.md

     ./install.sh
     ```

-    The script will check for Python3, create a virtual environment, install dependencies, and create a symlink for global access to the script.
+    The script will make the Python script executable and create a symlink for global access to the script.
+Ensure you have the required libraries installed by running:

 ## Usage